chelsea-nam/chelsea-nam.github.io/_pages/group.md

   - image_path: /assets/profile_cnam_horizontal.jpg
     alt: "Chelsea's headshot"
     title: "Prof. Chaehyeon Chelsea Nam"
-    excerpt: "Chelsea is the principal investigator of the research group and an assistant professor in the in the Department of Earth, Ocean and Atmospheric Science (EOAS) at Florida State University (FSU).
-More details about my bio here: [Chelsea's CV](https://chelsea-nam.github.io/about/)"
+    excerpt: "Chelsea is the principal investigator of the research group and an assistant professor in the Department of Earth, Ocean and Atmospheric Science (EOAS) at Florida State University (FSU).
+More details about Chelsea's bio can be found here: [Chelsea's CV](https://chelsea-nam.github.io/about/)"

 feature_row_grad:
   - image_path: /assets/profile_cstoll.JPG